Lozenge Tilings of a Hexagon and q-Racah Ensembles: Lozenge Tilings of a hexagon: Asymptotic Analysis

 \subsection{Complex Structure}

-In the remaing part of the paper we return to the complex structure of the liquid region.
-With the limiting height function at hand from Theorem \ref{thm: lln tiling}, we mention that, for $(t,x)$ in liquid region, the densities of the lozenges can be found by
+We now return to the complex structure of the liquid region.
+With the limiting height function at hand from Theorem~\ref{thm: lln tiling}, we mention that, for $(t,x)$ in the liquid region, the densities of the lozenges can be expressed as: